Table of Contents

 - Unlike topping, FIMing barely slows down growth

-- FIM stimulates the plant to grow 4 main colas in one cut while topping generally only produces 2
+- FIM stimulates the plant to grow up to 4 main colas in one cut while topping generally only produces 2

 - It’s easy to FIM a plant multiple times